-There is as yet, no standard, evidence-based treatment regimen for CVS.
+There is, as yet, no standard, evidence-based treatment regimen for CVS.
 Management must be individualized and "fine-tuned" during the course of the patient's illness.
-The following guidelines are offered not as a recipe, but as a conceptual framework from which to begin.
+The following guidelines are offered as a conceptual framework from which to begin.

 Management strategy is based on the four phases of CVS.
 Treatment is applied according to the phase the patient is in at the time of presentation.
-Each phase has its goal and treatment options aimed at achieving the goal.

 PHASE I is the nausea-free interval between episodes.
-Appropriate treatment includes migraine prophylaxis if episodes are frequent, long or difficult to abort.
-A daily dose of amitriptylene h.s., propranalol or cyproheptadine may lessen the frequency or duration of episodes.
-In addition, try to identify and ameliorate conditions that may predispose to or trigger episodes, such as chronic sinusitis, clinically significant anxiety, PMS, motion sickness or metabolic stress (e.g. prolonged caloric deprivation in patients who may have a defect in fatty acid oxidation).
+Appropriate treatment includes migraine prophylaxis if episodes are frequent, long or difficult to abort; TCA's, propranalol, or cyproheptadine may lessen the frequency of CVS episodes as well as migraine headaches.
+In addition, try to identify and ameliorate conditions that may predispose to or trigger episodes, such as reflux esophagitis, chronic sinusitis, clinically significant anxiety, PMS, motion sickness, sleep deficits or metabolic stress (e.g. prolonged caloric deprivation in patients who may have a defect in mitochondrial energy production).

-PHASE II, the prodrome, is the interval that starts when the patient begins to feel symptoms signaling the approach of an episode, but is still able to retain oral medications.
-It ends with the onset of vomiting.
+PHASE II, the prodrome: This phase starts when the patient begins to feel symptoms signaling the approach of an episode, but is still able to retain oral medications.
+It ends when either the vomiting phase is successfully aborted or the vomiting begins.
 The prodrome might last days, minutes, or may not occur at all in patients who wake from sleep already vomiting.
-To treat it, discern its constituent symptoms and relieve each as quickly as possible, before the prodromal phase gives way to the vomiting attack.
+To treat it, discern its constituent symptoms and relieve each as quickly as possible, before the prodromal phase gives way to vomiting.
 For nausea, try ondansetron (Zofran) liquid, tablets or ODT's (oral disintegrating tablets) at 0.3 - 0.4 mg/Kg/dose.
 (This is twice the dose recommended for chemotherapy patients.)
-Aprepitant (Emend), 80 mg, may be used alone or with Zofran, although it is about twice as expensive as Zofran.
+Zofran is non-sedating and safe.
+Promethazine (Phenergan) may also be effective; it causes sedation, which may or may not be desirable, depending on the patient's circumstances.

 Anxiety potentiates nausea.
 Lorazepam (Ativan) is anxiolytic, anti-emetic and promotes sleep.
 It works well together with ondansetron.
-Lorazepam tablets are almost tasteless and dissolve in the mouth without the patient having to drink.
-If the predominant prodromal symptoms are those of acute anxiety (e.g. chills and/or hot flushes, sweating, trembling, palpitations, pounding heart, dyspnea, light headedness), alprazolam (Xanax), a rapidly acting anxiolytic, 1 to 2 mg p.o. taken immediately, may abort the anticipated vomiting.
+Lorazepam tablets are almost tasteless and can be chewed or dissolved in the mouth without the patient having to drink.
+In many anxious adult patients, episodes may be triggered by panic attacks.
+Their prodromal symptoms typically include chills and/or hot flushes, abdominal pain, sweating, trembling, palpitations, pounding heart, dyspnea, light headedness.
+Alprazolam (Xanax), a rapidly acting anxiolytic, 1 to 2 mg p.o. taken immediately, may relieve panic and abort the vomiting phase.